201518018629031/HGATRD/README.md

 # HGATRD
-The implementation of our IJCNN 2020 paper "Heterogeneous Graph Attention Networks for Rumor Detection on Twitter"
+The implementation of our IJCNN 2020 paper "Heterogeneous Graph Attention Networks for Early Detection of Rumors on Twitter"
 # Requirements
 python 3.6.6
 numpy==1.17.2